Code-Institute-Submissions/hidden-gems/README.md

 I have also opted to place the contact form beneath the interactive map, as it allows users to quickly submit a question or a location suggestion.

 As there are quite a lot of possible destinations, I picked three popular types to showcase beneath the home image, which aims to excite and intrigue users.
 These are placed before the map to build up the desire to travel within Ireland, showcasing beautiful images.

 Within the map, users can click on location markers, and an info window populates with text and images related to the current location.

-I wanted to provide users with a very brief explanation of the location, as well as an image so they can see if this is something they would be interested in.
+I provided users with a very brief explanation of the location, as well as an image so they can see if this is something they would be interested in.
 I chose to keep the text brief, as I didn't want to take up to much of a user's time, or over-populate the screen with too much text.

 ## Skeleton